 Pre heat your oven to 200c fan forced.

-Toss the pumpkin and rosemary in a little grapseed oil, unrefined rice bran oil or coconut oil (or other oil of choice for high heat cooking) and the ras el hanout in a large roasting dish.
+Toss the pumpkin and rosemary in a little extra virgin olive oil and the ras el hanout in a large roasting dish.
 Place in the oven to roast for 20 minutes.

 This is a good time to cook up some quinoa if you do not have some already.
 If you need directions for cooking quinoa, please see here.